A large tube of empty pipe. end.

 If you are using multiple AND different types of heat sources, better still would be to use a buffer.
 This has a much better way of controlling and utilising different flow temperatures from the sources and maximising efficiency.
 Although, it adds cost and can take up valuable space.

 There are 4 basic rules we would suggest the following when it comes to low loss header design and this is fine for large domestic/small commercial applications.
 However, you will still see these rules used for larger installations too.

 The main aim of a 'low loss' header is to minimise pressure loss between the ports.
 This is what minimises the influence of the pumps on each other.
 Although the low-pressure loss is where a low loss header gets its name, to save long-winded and unnecessary calculations, a basic rule of thumb is to keep the velocity of the water below 0.3mps.
-This will mean that the easiest path for the water to follow will be right back to where it came from.
+This means that the easiest path for the water to follow will be right back to where it came from.

 Out in the field, you will regularly see multiple tappings on headers, which in our opinion, is a big mistake.
 Multiple tappings are where rather than having 1 single flow and return for your heat source side of the header and one flow and return for your system side (aka primary and secondary side), you have different tappings for different circuits or heat sources.
 This was/is used because you can pump straight off of the header with no need to install zone valves or other fittings such as check valves to stop reverse circulation when one zone is turned off.

 The problem with multiple tappings is that when more than 1 circuit is turned on, you end up with some circuits short-circuiting and using return temperature water as flow water.
 Resulting in some circuits being hotter than others.